-US’ Blinken condemns Hong Kong authorities over bounties for activists
+US’s Blinken condemns Hong Kong authorities over bounties for activists

 Friends star Matthew Perry died of ketamine overdose, autopsy finds

-“We strongly oppose any efforts to intimidate and silence individuals who choose to make the United States their home and will not waver in standing up for those who are targeted simply for exercising their human rights.
-The United States rejects the PRC’s attempt to use these cash awards to threaten and harass those advocating for freedom and democracy, and we urge Hong Kong authorities to respect the protected rights and freedoms enumerated in the Basic Law,” Blinked said in a statement, referring to the acronym of the People’s Republic of China and Hong Kong’s mini-constitution.
+“We strongly oppose any efforts to intimidate and silence individuals who choose to make the United States their home and will not waver in standing up for those who are targeted simply for exercising their human rights,” Blinken said in a statement.

 “We encourage the international community to join us in condemning this act of transnational repression.
-The United States remains committed to defending the rights and freedoms of all people and calls on the PRC to act in a manner consistent with its international commitments and legal obligations.”
+The United States remains committed to defending the rights and freedoms of all people and calls on the PRC to act in a manner consistent with its international commitments and legal obligations,” the top US diplomat added, referring to the acronym of China’s official name, the People’s Republic of China.

-UK Foreign Secretary David Cameron earlier condemned Hong Kong authorities’ move as “threat to our democracy and fundamental human rights.”
+United Kingdom Foreign Secretary David Cameron earlier condemned Hong Kong authorities’ move as a “threat to our democracy and fundamental human rights”.

 Hong Kong authorities on Thursday announced the rewards for information about Joey Siu, Simon Cheng, Frances Hui, Johnny Fok and Tony Choi, all of whom are wanted under the Chinese-ruled territory’s draconian national security law, which claims jurisdiction over the entire planet.

-Hong Kong police Chief Superintendent Steve Li Kwai-wah said the five were suspected of incitement to secession, incitement to subversion, and foreign collusion and had “betrayed their own country and betrayed Hong Kong.”
+Hong Kong police Chief Superintendent Steve Li Kwai-wah said the five were suspected of incitement to secession, incitement to subversion, foreign collusion and had “betrayed their own country and betrayed Hong Kong”.

 The five have advocated for democracy and civil liberties in Hong Kong from abroad following a sweeping crackdown on the city that has criminalised practically all opposition to Beijing.

-Siu holds US citizenships, and Hui was granted asylum in the US in 2021.
+Siu holds US citizenship, and Hui was granted asylum in the US in 2021.

 Cheng, who was granted asylum by the British government in 2020, Fok and Choi all live in the UK.